New U.S. sanctions bill delayed by concern over Iran election

 A group of Democratic and Republican senators introduced the bill in March seeking to impose tighter U.S. sanctions on Iran over ballistic missile launches and other non-nuclear activities, echoing a harder line on Tehran espoused by Republican President Donald Trump.

-But on Tuesday, the Republican chairman of the Senate Foreign Relations Committee, Bob Corker, said the bill would not move forward for now.
+But on Tuesday, the Republican chairman of the Senate Foreign Relations Committee, Bob Corker, said the bill would not move forward for now because of concern from the European Union that it might affect the upcoming elections in Iran.

-"We've got a Iran sanctions bill that has a number of co-sponsors that wasn't able to markup at present because of concerns about how the European Union might react and (Iranian) elections that are coming up," Corker said during a hearing on the EU as a U.S. partner in dealings with Russia.
+"We've got a Iran sanctions bill that has a number of co-sponsors that wasn't able to mark up at present because of concerns about how the European Union might react," Corker said during a hearing on the EU as a U.S. partner in dealings with Russia.

-A markup is when a committee meets to debate legislation and to consider amendments.

 The lawmakers who wrote the bill said it had been written specifically not to interfere with the nuclear accord.